Browsing with assistive technology videos

 Screen magnification software enlarges content on a desktop computer, laptop, tablet or smartphone screen.
 It magnifies everything on the screen, including the operating system, applications, and content.

-Access the British Sign Language (BSL) version of "Browsing with screen magnification"
+British Sign Language (BSL) version of "Browsing with screen magnification"

 Read more about browsing with screen magnification.